 Serve groundnut chutney with Idli, dosa, paniyaram, roti, or as a spread in sandwiches and Enjoy.

-Serving Suggestions for Peanut Chutney
+Serving Suggestions

-- Groundnut chutney can be served as a dipping sauce with Indian snacks like onion pakoda, punugulu, idli fry, or Mysore Bonda.
+- Groundnut chutney can be served as a dipping sauce with Indian snacks like onion pakoda, punugulu, idli fry, or Mysore bonda.

 Storage Suggestions

 This peanut chutney stays good for up to 2-3 days in an airtight container in the refrigerator.
-So this is a great make-ahead chutney dish.
+So this is a great make-ahead dish.

-Tips to Make the Best Peanut Chutney
+Tips to Make the Best Peanut Onion Chutney

 - Tang: Adding tamarind gives a tang to the chutney.